 Nabiha from Verses by a Voyager

-Athens is a fantastic city to visit at any time of year, but first-time visitors will find it a lot more pleasant in October!
+Athens is a fantastic city to visit at any time of year.
+Still, the first-time visitors will find it a lot more pleasant in October!
 The main reason is that the crazy high temperatures of the summer have faded away, making sightseeing around places such as the Acropolis a lot more enjoyable.

-Also, the number of cruise boats stopping by is reduced, meaning there are far fewer tourists around.
+Also, the number of cruise boats stopping by is reduced, meaning far fewer tourists are around.
 This has a knock-on effect for lower hotel prices and a generally more relaxed atmosphere at major landmarks and attractions in Athens.

 There’s always something going on in Athens, from exhibitions at art galleries to special music events.
-Keep 28 October in your diary though, as this is a public holiday known as Oxi Day in Greece.
-It gets its name from the rejection of the ultimatum made by Italian dictator Benito Mussolini on 28 October 1940, which led to the official entry of Greece into World War Two when the Italians invaded.
+Keep October 28th in your diary, though, as this is a public holiday known as Oxi Day in Greece.
+It gets its name from the rejection of the ultimatum made by Italian dictator Benito Mussolini on October 28th 1940, which led to the official entry of Greece into World War Two when the Italians invaded.

 Dave from Dave’s Travel Pages

 When autumn enters the city, the colours of Brussels change entirely.
-For a capital city, Brussels boasts a very high number of parks and green spaces.
-No matter in which district you are, you can take a stroll and admire the warm autumn colours which create some great photo opportunities.
+As a capital city, Brussels boasts a very high number of parks and green spaces.
+No matter in which district you are, you can take a stroll and admire the warm autumn colours, which create some great photo opportunities.

 Sophie Lenoir from Bitten By The Bug

-Combination of some amazing historical architecture and a fact it’s a city located on 14 islands, makes Stockholm such a beautiful autumn destination to visit in Europe.
+A combination of some amazing historical architecture and the fact it’s a city located on fourteen islands, makes Stockholm such a beautiful autumn destination in Europe.

-Scandinavia is famous for its fantastic nature, and you can often find it in its cities, as well.
-Visiting Stockholm in autumn, while the weather is still pleasant will allow you to enjoy in spending some of your time at the city parks.
-Located at the very north of Europe, days are still quite long at the beginning of autumn so that you can go sightseeing until later in the evening.
+Scandinavia is famous for its fantastic nature, and you can often find it in its cities, too.
+Visiting Stockholm in autumn, while the weather is still pleasant, will allow you to spend some of your time at the city parks.
+Located in the very north of Europe, days are still quite long at the beginning of autumn, so you can go sightseeing until later in the evening.

 Many events are taking place during that time, too.
 Like in the rest of Sweden, food and drink festivals are organised almost every weekend between September and November.
 However, the Autumn Fair, with its traditional Swedish music and local food, is the one you shouldn’t miss.